onfido/onfido-sdk-ui/README.md

         file:
           type: string
           format: binary
           description: Uploaded document.
-Passed in from the web SDK callback
+Passed in from the web SDK callback.
         type:
           type: string
           default: passport
           description: >-
             The type of document that was submitted.
-Passed in from the web SDK callback
+Passed in from the web SDK callback.
         side:
           type: string
           default: front
           description: >-
             The type side of the document that was submitted.
-Passed in from the web SDK callback
+Passed in from the web SDK callback.
         sdk_metadata:
           type: object
-          default:
-            captureMethod: html5
-            imageResizeInfo: null
-            isCrossDeviceFlow: false
-            deviceType: desktop
-            system:
-              os: Macintosh
-              os_version: 10.15.6
-              browser: Chrome
-              browser_version: 88.0.4324.192
           description: >-
             The metadata that web SDK collects.
 Forward this to Onfido API without modifications.
-Passed in from the web SDK callback
+Passed in from the web SDK callback.
         sdk_validations:
           type: object
-          default:
-            detect_document: error
-            detect_cutoff: error
-            detect_glare: error
-            detect_blur: error
           description: >-
             This is a an object used by web SDK to seek image quality feedback from the API.
-Forward this object without modifications to Onfido API.Passed in from the web SDK callback
+Forward this object without modifications to Onfido API.
+Passed in from the web SDK callback.
         sdk_source:
           type: string
           default: onfido_web_sdk
           description: >-
             The source of origin of the requests.
-Forward this without modifications to the Onfido APIPassed in from the web SDK callback
+Forward this without modifications to the Onfido API.
+Passed in from the web SDK callback.
         sdk_version:
           type: string
-          default: 6.5.0
           description: >-
             The SDK version.
 Forward this without modifications to the Onfido API.
-Passed in from the web SDK callback
+Passed in from the web SDK callback.
     IMultiFrameSelfieRequest:
       type: object
       properties: